tabalren/PoA-Blockchain-Development/README.md

 ./geth --datadir node1 account new

-This command will give you a 'Public address of the key: 0x7D4247280Fb0090548FC66FD8d51090De4F1b0a4' and 'Path of the secret key file'.
+This command will give you a 'Public address of the key' and 'Path of the secret key file'.
 Save both in a notepad for your reference under Node 1.
-You will need a "Public address" later.
+You will need a Public address later.

 ./geth --datadir node2 account new

-Again, this will give you the 'Public address of the key': 0x7Bb859b0acAD412c747292d027B7A4659e9191D6 and 'Path of the secret key file'.
+Again, this will give you the 'Public address of the key' and 'Path of the secret key file'.
 Save both in a notepad for your reference under Node 2.
-You will need this "Public address" later.
+You will need this Public address later.

 Next, you will generate your genesis block (first block on the blockchain).